vadimsZinatulins/Game-Boilerplate-Generator/README.md

 Simple application that generates a [SDL2](https://www.libsdl.org/download-2.0.php) project.

-This application generates C++ files already with code ready to use SDL2.
-Among these files is a very simplistic game engine (name Basic Engine or be for short) that handles the initilization, input, time, scenes and the shutdown.
+This application generates C++ files already with code ready to use SDL2 (and optionally SDL2-image).
+Among these files is a very simplistic game engine (name __Basic Engine__ or __be__ for short) that handles the initilization, input, time, scenes and the shutdown.

+The generated project is another [Cmake](https://cmake.org/cmake/help/latest/) project.
+This project will fetch SDL2 (and optionally SDL2-image), which means that no SDL2 is required to be installed.

+⚠️ Fetching __SDL2__ takes some time, and fetching __SDL2-image__ takes even more time.
+Please be patient 🙂

 After the project generation it is ready to build, compile and run.

 ### Why not to create a library?

-Having the game engine generated gives more flexibility as opposed to having a library.
-This way I can adapt the game engine to my needs.
+Generating all the source files for the game engine more flexibility as opposed to having a library.
+This way it is possible to adapt the game engine whenever needed.

 ## Dependencies